Jump to main content

 Investigating three-participant events in Qaqet

-With our Qaqet corpus, we also participate in a project investigating the cross-linguistic expression of three-participant events.
+With our Qaqet corpus, we also participate in a project that investigates the cross-linguistic expression of three-participant events.

 Languages differ considerably in how they express such three-participant events.
 For Qaqet, we investigate a range of questions: Which verbs are used to express three-participant events?
 How are the participants expressed?
 And how do speakers use these structures in discourse?
 For example, Qaqet speakers follow a very interesting discourse strategy.
 They tend to build up complex events very slowly: they first introduce each participant (person, object or place) one after the other in a separate unit.
 And only in the very end, they give a summary statement that contains all the participants together in one single unit.